Location and thermal evolution of the pseudogap due to spin fluctuations: Results and Discussions

 For metals with $z >1$, the static part of the inverse bosonic propagator scales as $\xi^{-2}$, for typical momenta $q \sim \xi^{-1}$, while the dynamical part scales as $T^{2/z}$.
 The two $T$ dependencies are generally different, even if $\xi^{-1} \sim T$.
 At small $T$, it is natural to expect that $\xi^{-2}$ is smaller than properly normalized $T^{2/z}$.
 Then thermal fluctuations give the largest contribution to the self-energy.
 As $T$ increases, this condition $\xi^{-2} < T^{2/z}$ may or may not hold, depending on the thermal evolution of $\xi$.
 If it holds for all $T$, where the low-energy description is applicable, thermal fluctuations completely determine system behavior above a QCP.
 If it breaks down at some $T= T_q$ within the low-energy regime, then at this temperature the system crosses over from thermal fluctuations dominated non-Fermi liquid behavior at $T < T_q$ to still non-Fermi liquid behavior, but with the largest contribution to the self-energy coming from the terms with a non-zero bosonic Matsubara frequency.

 This reasoning holds when in the thermal regime the system displays a pseudogap behavior (strong or weak).
-Otherwise, thermal fluctuations do not take the system out of a conventional Fermi liquid regime.
 In our notations, this implies that $T_q$ must be smaller, or, at most, compatible to $T_p$.
+If $T_q > T_p$, a separate consideration is required for the region $T_p < T < T_q$.

 To compare the two temperatures, we note that $T_p$ corresponds to $\lambda = \lambda_c$.
 Using the definition of $\lambda = \lambda (T)$, Eq. (\ref{zz_3}), we find that $T_p$ is the solution of $T_p \xi^2 (T_p)\sim v^2_F /{\bar g}$.
 The temperature $T_q$ is determined by comparing the Landau damping term at $\omega \sim T$ and $q \sim \xi^{-1}$ to $\xi^{-2}$.
 The Landau damping of spin excitations comes from scattering into low-energy fermions, and the effective coupling for this process is the same ${\bar g}$ as in Eq. (\ref{ii}) for the self-energy.
 Evaluating the Landau damping term, we find that the equation on $T_q$ is, up to a numerical factor, the same as for $T_p$: $T_q \xi^2 (T_q)\sim v^2_F /{\bar g}$.
 Then $T_q$ and $T_p$ are comparable, i.e., the thermal region is also the pseudogap region.